JetBrains/kotlin-web-site/docs/topics/fun-interfaces.md

 Functional interfaces and [type aliases](type-aliases.md) serve different purposes.
 Type aliases are just names for existing types – they don't create a new type, while functional interfaces do.
+You can provide extensions that are specific to a particular functional interace, so that they would be inapplicable for plain functions or for typealiases to plain functions.

 Type aliases can have only one member, while functional interfaces can have multiple non-abstract members and one abstract member.
 Functional interfaces can also implement and extend other interfaces.

-Considering the above, functional interfaces are more flexible and provide more capabilities than type aliases.
+So, functional interfaces are more flexible and provide more capabilities than type aliases, but they also may end up being more costly both syntactically and at run time, requiring conversions to a specific interface.
+When picking which one to use in your code, consider your needs.
+If your API just needs to accept a function (any function) with some specific parameter and return types, then prefer using a simple functional type or define a typealias to give a shorter name to the corresponding functional type.
+If your API accepts a more complex entity than a function, something that has non-trivial contracts and/or operations on it, which cannot be expressed in a functional type's signature, then consider declaring a separate functional interface for it.